-Some very small and very rich countries—like Luxembourg, Singapore, Switzerland and Ireland—benefit from having sophisticated financial sectors and tax regimes that help attract foreign investments and professional talent.
-Others like Qatar, Brunei and Kuwait have large reserves of hydrocarbons or other lucrative natural resources.
+Some very small and very rich countries—like Luxembourg, Singapore and Hong Kong—benefit from having sophisticated financial sectors and tax regimes that help attract foreign investments and professional talent.
+Others like Qatar and Brunei have large reserves of hydrocarbons or other lucrative natural resources.

 But what do we mean when we say a country is “rich,” especially in an era of growing income inequality between the rich and everyone else?
-While gross domestic product (GDP) measures the value of all goods and services produced in a nation, dividing a country's GDP by the number of the full-time residents is a better way of determining how rich or poor one country's population is relative to another's.
-The reason why “rich” often equals “small” then becomes clear: these countries’ economies are disproportionately large compared to their comparatively small populations.
+While gross domestic product (GDP) measures the value of all goods and services produced in a nation, dividing this output by the number of full-time residents is a better way of determining how rich or poor one country's population is relative to another's.
+The reason why “rich” often equals “small” then becomes clear: these countries’ economies are disproportionately large compared to their small populations.

-The Covid-19 pandemic lifted the veil on these disparities in ways few could have ever predicted.
-While there is no doubt that the wealthiest nations had the resources to help save more lives and jobs, the economic downturn hit low-paid workers harder than those with high-paying occupations.
-A new kind of inequality also emerged: some people have been able to work from home, some others lost their livelihood and found themselves without a safety net—large holes in the most celebrated welfare systems in the world were exposed.
-In the meantime, the V-shaped recovery many are still hoping for—a brief sharp economic decline followed by an equally rapid rebound—appears less likely by the day.
-The IMF, in its World Economic Outlook's June update, anticipates growth in advanced economies at -8.0%, followed by a "sluggish" turnaround in 2021, hardly enough to undo the damage that has been done.
+The COVID-19 pandemic lifted the veil on these disparities in ways few could have ever predicted.
+While there is no doubt that the wealthiest nations—often more vulnerable to the coronavirus due to their older population and other risk factors—had the resources to take better care of those in need, not everyone had equal access to them.
+Not only that, the economic downturn hit low-paid workers harder than those with high-paying occupations.
+A new kind of inequality emerged too: some people have been able to work from home, some others lost their livelihood and found themselves without much of a safety net—large holes in the most celebrated welfare systems in the world were exposed.

 THE 10 RICHEST COUNTRIESIN THE WORLD